kpaulsen97/blog1/website1/content/posts/mypost.md

 # Mortality

 We have seen how a great deal of nuclear energy, as utilized by Sweden, can be crucial towards lowering emissions.
 But the objection might come immediate: "isn't it dangerous?".
-So based upon death by energy type statistics, let's confront the mortality associated with deaths with the current world energy type proportions, with the deaths if the world had the same energy usage of sweden.
+So based upon death by energy type statistics, let's confront the mortality associated with the current world energy type proportions, with the mortality of the world if it had the same energy proportions of Sweden.

 ![demo](/website1.github.io/d11.png)
-As we can see the total amount of deaths would reduce by 70% circa.
-But more interestingly, even though sweden has a very high percentage of Nuclear Energy usage, it still appears to have a negligeble amount of mortality.
-But Coil on the contrary has a very low energy percentage but a high death toll: this is because the long term health effects of breathing coil byproducts and the dangers of its extraction.
+As we can see the total amount of deaths would be reduced by 70% circa.
+But more interestingly, even though Sweden has a very high percentage of Nuclear Energy usage, it still appears to have a negligible amount of mortality.
+But Coil on the contrary has a very low energy percentage but a high death toll: this is because the long term health effects of breathing coal byproducts and the dangers of its extraction.
 So the true dangers aren't in the nuclear, but in high emission energy types.

 # Conclusion: